fathzer/java-check-launcher/README.md

 3 - Launch the application.
 Run the command `java com.fathzer.launcher.Launcher arg1 arg2`.
 The launcher will check the java version and will display a comprehensive message if application is not compatible with installed java version (not the usual `unsupported class file major version` exception).
+If the java version is not supported, the process exits with a -1 code.
+If an error occurs (for instance if settings are invalid), the process exits with a -2 code.
+If everything is ok, the arguments are passed to the application's main method.

 ## How to compile it?
-Recent Java JDK are not able to compile anymore java 1.2 code. *You should use a Java 8 JDK*.
+Recent Java JDK are not able to compile anymore java 1.2 code. **You should use a Java 8 JDK**.

 Run the command `mvn clean compile`